Clinician. Consultant. Educator. Entrepreneur.

 favorite book

-Designing Your Life
+Your Life

 Mumbai

-Favorite DESTINATION
+Favorite PLACE

 Hawaii

-2009 - Packed my bags in Mumbai and moved to the United States to pursue a career in speech-language pathology
+2009 - Packed my bags in Mumbai and moved to the United States to pursue a career in speech-language pathology.

 Rinki Varindani Desai in graduation attire, including a cap and gown, sitting by a water feature and holding a diploma.